buildpacks/spec/platform.md

 ### Build Image

-A typical build image might specify:
+A typical build image might determine:
 * The OS distro in the build environment.
 * OS packages installed in the build environment.
 * Trusted CA certificates in the build environment.